Introduction

 Staking

-The Staking system provides the economic framework for prover participation.
+The staking system provides the economic framework for prover participation.
 By requiring provers to lock collateral, the protocol ensures a highly active and responsive marketplace where every actor has a measurable commitment to the network’s operational success.

 Prover Lifecycle